anshitasaini/neural-nets-final-project/transformer_modelcard.md

 #### Training Hyperparameters

-- **Training regime:** The model had a hidden size of 256.
-It was trained with an Adam optimizer with a learning rate of 0.001 and CrossEntropyLoss function for 100 epochs.
+- **Training regime:** The model had 4 attention heads, 2 encoder and decoder layers, a dropout rate of 0.1, and a 128 dim FFN.
+It was trained with an Adam optimizer with a learning rate of 0.01 and CrossEntropyLoss function for 10 epochs.

 ## Evaluation